 The Office of Career Development and Opportunities (CDO) serves as the primary resource for students seeking jobs, non-credit bearing internships, or clerkships.
-The CDO hosts a variety of workshops, panels, and networking and other career-related events.
-Students are encouraged to schedule an appointment through the CDO's (careers@law.du.edu; 303.871.6124) so they can be directed to an appropriate career advisor depending on their interests and the services needed.
+The CDO hosts a variety of workshops, panels, networking events and other career-related activities.
+Students are encouraged to schedule an appointment with a career counselor through their Symplicity account or by emailing the CDO:careers@law.du.edu.